 Infections in special patient populations (i.e., ICU or cystic fibrosis) are often caused by less susceptible pathogens than in the community or other wards.
-25 For example, a German study of predominantly Gram negative pathogens (e.g., E. coli, Klebsiella spp.) found that the MIC90 for carbapenem antimicrobials was 4-8 times higher in the ICU compared with patients based in other wards.
-26
+[Rhomberg, 2006] For example, a German study of predominantly Gram negative pathogens (e.g., E. coli, Klebsiella spp.) found that the MIC90 for carbapenem antimicrobials was 4-8 times higher in the ICU compared with patients based in other wards.
+[Valenza, 2012]

 Measuring MICs in special patient groups is useful for detecting pathogens with higher MICs.
-27 Higher antimicrobial doses may be needed to reach PK/PD targets.
+[Huttner, 2015] Higher antimicrobial doses may be needed to reach PK/PD targets.

-A higher dose of antimicrobial may be required for a pathogen with a borderline susceptible or intermediate AST classification and the need for this may be strengthened if high drug clearance is suspected in the patient.
+A higher dose of antimicrobial may be required for a pathogen with a borderline susceptible or intermediate AST classification.

-Dosing information is available in pharmacokinetic guides (e.g., Stanford Hospital and Clinics Pharmacy Department Policies and Procedures).
+Dosing information is available in pharmacokinetic guides (i.e., Stanford Hospital and Clinics Pharmacy Department Policies and Procedures)